sahar-technion/sahar-technion.github.io/_posts/2026-07-20-Algorithmic-Atom-to-Atom-Mapping.md

 		  them too by calculating valency.
    - Tag each node with element, aromatic/non‑aromatic, etc.
 2. Add bonds:
-   - For each each atom in SMILES connect it (with an edge) to the atom before it ignoring brackets.
+   - For each atom in SMILES connect it (with an edge) to the atom before it ignoring brackets.
+   - Tag each edge with bond order (single, double, aromatic…).
    - For numerical indices add an edge between nodes with the same index (for rings)
-   - Tag each edge with bond order (single, double, aromatic…).

 * in practice RDKIT has a function for this
 ```

 ### Mapping the Maximal Common Scaffold (MCS)

 As we previously noted, in most reactions - a large part of each molecule stays exactly the same.
 Because of this, it would be useful to map the biggest identical piece between the products and the reactants (it doesn't have to be one big connected piece, but rather the match that contains the most atoms) since we assume that would be the case for correct mapping.
-To improve computation efficiency we will take too shortcuts that are actually incorrect for solving this in reality:
+To improve computation efficiency we will take two shortcuts that are actually incorrect for solving this in reality:
 * We will accept upto one change in neighbors and bonds in total (since this can very well happen in a reaction it will usually be the correct mapping).
-* Once we find a biggest piece (a piece with the highest number of nodes) we won't look for a better assignment - this will reduce many "branches" of checks down the road.
+* Once we find **a** biggest piece (a piece with the highest number of nodes) we won't look for a better assignment - this will reduce many "branches" of checks down the road.
+  - In practice what this means, is that if we already managed to match `n` nodes out of `m` and now we are looking at a new matching option, where we managed to match `k` nodes but we only have `k-n` nodes left to pottentaially match - then we will stop looking at this option, since we deffinetely won't be able to get more than `n` nodes matched with it.

 #### The Implementation
 ```
-1. Generate candidate matches:
-   - Start from pairs of atoms with same element (C-C, O-O, etc.).
+1. Start from pairs of atoms with same element (C-C, O-O, etc.).
-   - Extend matches by adding neighbouring atoms if bond types and neighbors still match (upto one difference).
-2. Keep only consistent matches:
-   - If two candidates contradict (e.g., same atom matched to two different atoms), discard the smaller/less consistent one.
-3. Choose the largest consistent match:
-   - Count atoms in each candidate.
-   - Keep the candidate with the most atoms as the common scaffold.
+2. Make sure there isn't more than one change between the products or the reactants.
+3. If you managed, lock in (Add the new match to saved matches)
+    - If you've finished matching the last row in the reactants, undo the last to matches and jump to step 6 with the previous reactant atom and a product atom you haven't tried yet.
+    - Otherwise, return to step 1 with the next reactant atom.
+5. If you didn't manage - skip matching this reactant atom and go to the next row and to step 6.
+6. If "even if you match all the remaining unmatched atoms, the result will contain at most the same amount of atoms as the biggest scaffold seen so far" undo the previous matching and go back to step 1 (with the previous reactant atom).
+    Otherwise, return to step 1 for current reactant atom.
 ```